Introduction

 1. Choose the Right Development Approach

 You can either build your marketplace from scratch or use pre-built platforms.
 Custom development offers complete control over features, scalability, and performance, making it ideal for long-term growth.
-If you’re planning a scalable platform, investing in custom mobile app development services ensures flexibility and long-term growth.
+Businesses planning scalable shopping platforms can also explore the e-commerce app development process to understand feature planning, payment integration, technology stack selection, and long-term scalability strategies.

 2. Focus on User Experience (UX)